telenornms/skogul/README.rst

 About
 -----

+Skogul is written to solve a myriad of issues that typically arise when dealing with metric data and complex systems.
+It can be used for very simple setups, and expanded to large, multi-datacenter infrastructures with a mixture of new and old systems attached to it.

+To accomplish this, you set up chains that define how data is received, how it is treated, where it goes and what happens if something goes wrong.

 A Skogul chain is built from one or more independent receivers which receive data and pass it on to a sender.
-A sender can either transmit data to an external source (including an other Skogul instance), or make internal changes to data before passing it on to one or more other senders.
+A sender can either transmit data to an external source (including an other Skogul instance), or add some internal routing logic before passing it on to one or more other senders.

 .. image:: docs/basic.png